-Retrospective dosimetry to assist in triage of exposed or suspected exposed individuals following a large scale radiation accident or incident implies provision of dose estimates which are as accurate as possible within the shortest time possible.
-Biodosimetry is a recognised method to support triage and the large amount of work completed under the RENEB project has ensured that EU laboratories maintain emergency response readiness (Kulka et al., 2016).
+emergency response readiness (Kulka et al. 2016).
 The RENEB 'toolkit' contains a number of assays, including the four assessed in this paper - further details of which can be found in Oestreicher et al. (2016) for the dicentric assay; Depuydt et al. (2016) for the micronucleus assay; Moquet et al. (2016) for the gamma-H2AX assay and Terzoudi et al. (2016) for the PCC assay.
-The results of the most recent RENEB table-top exercise demonstrated a very good agreement between laboratories, with a mean categorization accuracy (defined as the number of triage categorisation answers which were the same as the default values, divided by the number of all answers) of 95% throughout the entire exercise (Brzozowska et al., 2016).
+The results of the most recent RENEB table-top exercise demonstrated a very good agreement between laboratories, with a mean categorization accuracy (defined as the number of triage categorization answers which were the same as the default values, divided by the number of all answers) of 95% throughout the entire exercise (Brzozowska et al. 2016).

-A large amount of work has shown that analysis of the number of dicentrics in 50 cells is sufficient for this purpose (e.g. Romm et al., 2013) and thus, for the comparisons within study, 50 cells was chosen for all assays.
+A large amount of work has shown that analysis of the number of dicentrics in 50 cells is sufficient for this purpose (e.g. Romm et al. 2013) and thus, for the comparisons within study, 50 cells was chosen for all assays.
 However, it should be noted that recommendations differ between the assays.
-For the micronucleus assay, a larger number of approximately 200 cells is required (Thierens et al., 2014); for gamma-H2AX and PCC, 20 - 30 cells may be sufficient (Barnard et al., 2015; Karachristou et al., 2015).
-However, while uncertainties have been analysed in order to provide an indication of the number of cells that might result in a suitably reliable dose estimate, the impact of uncertainty on the rapid biodosimetry categorization results has not been considered.
+For the micronucleus assay, a larger number of approximately 200 cells is required (Thierens et al. 2014); for gamma-H2AX and PCC, 20-30 cells may be sufficient (Barnard et al. 2015; Karachristou et al. 2015).
+However, while uncertainties have been analyzed in order to provide an indication of the number of cells that might result in a suitably reliable dose estimate, the impact of uncertainty on the rapid biodosimetry categorization results has not been considered.

-In this work, a number of different methods of calculation of uncertainty for biodosimetry dose estimates have been assessed and compared: A method based on the ISO standard methodology; the MULTIBIODOSE simplification of this method ignoring the covariance terms; a method to incorporate Poisson uncertainty on the yield of aberrations with the error on the calibration curve; one other of the suggested methods from the IAEA manual (which, in practice, is what many laboratories are currently using), and a method based on Bayesian assessment of the prior dose and calibration data to produce a posterior 'calibrative density' dose distribution which fully incorporates all the uncertainty contributions.
+In this work, a number of different methods of calculation of uncertainty for biodosimetry dose estimates have been assessed and compared: a method based on the ISO standard methodology; the MULTIBIODOSE simplification of this method ignoring the covariance terms; a method to incorporate Poisson uncertainty on the yield of aberrations with the error on the calibration curve; one other of the suggested methods from the IAEA manual (which, in practice, is what many laboratories are currently using), and a method based on Bayesian assessment of the prior dose and calibration data to produce a posterior 'calibrative density' dose distribution which fully incorporates all the uncertainty contributions.
 In practical terms, the differences in magnitudes of calculated uncertainties between the methods are generally small.
-Indeed, the simulation results in Table II demonstrate that the most accurate methodology, assessed by the magnitude of the confidence limits, depends on the dose and the number of cells.
-The Bayesian methodology of Higueras and colleagues (2015) is the most accurate at a relatively low dose of 0.5 Gy for dose assessments in both the routine $(\sim 200 - 2000 \text{ cell})$ and rapid (50 cell) dosimetry scenarios.
+Indeed, the simulation results in Table 2 demonstrate that the most accurate methodology, assessed by the magnitude of the confidence limits, depends on the dose and the number of cells.
+The Bayesian methodology of Higueras and colleagues (2015) is the most accurate at a relatively low dose of 0.5 Gy for dose assessments in both the routine (~200-2000 cell) and rapid (50 cell) dosimetry scenarios.
 For the highest dose of 3 Gy, the Merkle method gave the most accurate coverage, and for the intermediate chosen dose of 1.5 Gy, the ISO/MBD methods were the most successful.
-The

-MULTIBIODOSE simplification provides more conservative dose estimation uncertainties than the ISO method, due to the fact that the largest covariance of the calibration curve fitting is negative (Table I).
-The IAEA simplification is not always conservative, in contrast to the more detailed Merkle methodology which includes both scoring uncertainty and error on the curve coefficients (IAEA 2011; Higueras, 2015), and thus which results in the largest uncertainties.
+The MULTIBIODOSE simplification provides more conservative dose estimation uncertainties than the ISO method, due to the fact that the largest covariance of the calibration curve fitting is negative (Table 1).
+The IAEA simplification is not always conservative, in contrast to the more detailed Merkle methodology which includes both scoring uncertainty and error on the curve coefficients (IAEA 2011; Higueras et al. 2015), and thus which results in the largest uncertainties.